 So, how much is GLP-1 without insurance?
 In closing, the costs can be as high as $1,500 for drugs like Ozempic, Wegovy, and Mounjaro.

-While insurance may bring the GLP-1 cost down to just $25 to $100 per month, you need to consider if the fast results these drugs promise are worth the potential side effects and long-term dependency - especially when safer, more affordable, and natural alternatives are just a few clicks away.
+While insurance may bring the GLP-1 cost down to just $25 to $100 per month, you need to consider if the fast results these drugs promise are worth the potential side effects and long-term dependency - especially when safer, more affordable, and natural alternatives are available.